viamrobotics/docs/docs/getting-started/macOS-install.md

 description: "How to install and run viam-server on macOS and sync a machine with the Viam app ([https://app.viam.com](https://app.viam.com))"
 ---
 `viam-server` is available for macOS users via [Homebrew](https://docs.brew.sh).
-You should install `viam-server` on your Mac if you are using a Mac as the basis for your robot, or if you want to [build a mock robot](../../tutorials/how-to-build-a-mock-robot/).
+You should install `viam-server` on your Mac if you are using a Mac as the basis for your robot.
-If your robot runs a linux-based OS, then be sure to follow the [installing Viam Server on Linux](../linux-install/) guide.
+If your robot runs a Linux-based OS, then be sure to follow the [installing Viam Server on Linux](../linux-install/) guide.

 ## How to install viam-server using Homebrew